bfarago/geo1game/README.md

 # geo1game
 This will be a space-civilization type of game.

+## Version 1.1
+Server side implementation rewritten to native c for XenU VPS environment, where SIMD instruction are available.
+To prepare these steps, the scalar calculations are reorganized to be multiple operands for each phase.
+A preliminary compute kernel is implemented, where N oerands are prepared to compute.
+Even that points which are not yet massively paralelized, shaped in this form to be ready to implement that way.
+All of these works was done less in a weeek.

+## Version 1.0
 At the time of 2025 Q1, this is the very first version of the project.
 It was done just in one day (or less).

 ## Actually implemented: